seasketch/geoprocessing/packages/geoprocessing/NOTES.md

   * Rate limiting
   * Authorization
   * Container tasks
-  * re-use iframes? this seems like a nice-to-have that would only decrease latency by 100ms or less
+  * re-use iframes? this seems like a nice-to-have that would only decrease latency by 100ms or less.
+BUT has local caching implications...
-  * Add tests that actually init project from npm and run all creation and deployment steps

 "Linting"
   * stats on bundle sizes
   * stats on imported json or distributed geobuf files
   * performance benchmarking of functions
-  *